 Berntson Bhattacharjee is pleased to announce the debut Stockholm exhibition of London based artist Yulia Iosilzon, titled The Big Fish!.
-This exhibition will be the gallery’s inaugural show in Stockholm and is hosted in collaboration with Sotheby’s.
-This new body of works takes inspiration from Japanese forms of storytelling to explore themes of balance within nature.
+This exhibition is the gallery’s inaugural show in Stockholm and is hosted in collaboration with Sotheby’s.
+Iosilzon's new body of work takes inspiration from Japanese forms of storytelling to explore themes of balance within nature.

 Iosilzon’s practice marries together references from fairytales, mythology, nature and whimsical memories of her childhood.
 She tells stories in an almost allegorical way, using symbolism and fantastical characters to illustrate the deeper meanings within her work.
 This results in paintings that feel nostalgic to the viewer, even upon encountering them for the first time.